zpgallegos/zavant/v2/docs/migration-roadmap.md

 ## 1. Acquisition — local workflow established

 - Generalize local storage behavior into protocols before adding cloud adapters.
+Established in ADR 0008 with portable artifact references and conforming local adapters.
 - Add an S3 adapter and contract tests shared with the local adapter.

 Local exit demo established: bootstrap one daily run, acquire eligible schedule games, replay an MLB correction into a new revision, rerun safely, and inspect the schedule, correction, watermark, and coordinator manifests.